Comprehensive or Targeted? How to Choose the Right Type of Autism Evaluation

 Depend on self-reporting

-If an online test raises concerns, seek a professional evaluation.
+If an online screener raises concerns, follow up with a qualified clinician.

 Quick Guide to Choosing an Evaluation